Finch23/React-Portfolio/README.md

 # React Portfolio
-> This is a simple React application about myself!
+> This is a React application about myself!

 ## Description